+FRIENDSHIP INTIMACY

-FRIENDSHIP INTIMACY Assesses the quality of relationships children have with their peers. e.g., "I have a friend I can tell everything to."
+Assesses the quality of relationships children have with their peers. e.g., "I have a friend I can tell everything to."

-Children who do not feel part of a group or feel cast out by their own group are at risk of anxiety and depression.
-They are also at higher risk of low school attendance and future school drop-out (Veiga et al., 2014).
+Connectedness with peers has been associated with higher levels of life satisfaction and self-esteem, lower levels of depressive symptoms, and better educational outcomes in early adolescence (Arslan et al., 2018; Oberle et al., 2018).
 Strong social connections in adolescence are a better predictor of well-being in adulthood than their academic achievement (Olsson, 2013).
 For younger students during elementary and middle school years, a nurturing and caring relationship with a classroom teacher is vital.
 Connections with warm and accepting teachers enhance emotional well-being, increase motivation, engagement and success in school for children in early adolescence.
 They are also buffers for children who are experiencing mental health problems (Oberle, 2018).